andycaine/web-paging/README.md

 ## Description

-`web-paging` is a simple library paginating through web responses.
+`web-paging` is a simple library for paginating through web responses.

 ## Getting started